Wawa Gives “Cheers to the Classrooms” this September with Free Coffee, Financial Support and School Visits

 WAWA, Pa., Aug.
 26, 2021 (GLOBE NEWSWIRE) -- Wawa, Inc. is thrilled to announce today a month-long “Cheers to the Classrooms” celebration from September 1 – September 30, across its entire chain of PA, NJ, DE, MD, VA, FL and Washington, D.C. stores that will recognize teachers and school administration who educate, guide and inspire children across our region with the following support:

-All day, every day from September 1 – 30, any size coffee or fountain beverage is free for all teachers and school administrators.
+All day, every day from September 1-30, any size coffee is free for all teachers and school administrators.

 - Classroom Fund and Cheers Tour